Sell Scrap Gold in Phoenix, AZ – Get Top Dollar for Your Gold Scrap Jewelry

 In short, we combine the best payouts, expertise, and customer service in one package.
 That’s the Gold King difference.
 When you walk into one of our locations, you’re not just another transaction – you’re a valued client who we hope will be a returning customer.
 We truly appreciate that you’re considering trusting us with your precious items.
 Our promise is to honor that trust by giving you the fairest deal and a great experience.
 This commitment has made Gold King Bullion a leading name in Arizona for buying and selling precious metals.

 Still on the fence?
 Feel free to drop by just to get a quote or ask questions.
 Or contact us through our website or phone – no obligation.
 We believe once you see how we do business, you’ll choose us for your scrap gold selling needs.
 Selling gold shouldn’t be complicated or nerve-wracking.
-With Gold King, it’s straightforward and secure – exactly how it should be.
+With Gold King Bullion, it’s straightforward and secure – exactly how it should be.

 Frequently Asked Questions on Selling Scrap Gold